Fabien Cousteau: Mission 31

 Originally scheduled for November 2013, Mission 31 was postponed to June 2014 due to a US federal government shutdown.
 From 1 June to 2 July, Cousteau spent 31 days underwater filming and collecting scientific data as a tribute to his grandfather.
 In doing so, he set the record for longest time underwater for a film crew, surpassing his grandfather's 30 days set in 1963.
 However, people on submarines have spent a longer periods living underwater, so it was not an absolute record.
 He got the idea for Mission 31 when visiting the undersea laboratory Aquarius during a fundraiser aiming to keep it operating in the wake of federal budget cuts.
 It was his first saturation dive.

 By working out of Aquarius instead of diving from the surface, Mission 31 crew members were able to scuba dive up to nine hours without surfacing or undergoing decompression.
 After the expedition concluded, Cousteau remarked "I didn't know how I was going to react – physically, psychologically – [but] it was amazing how much it felt like home."
-He estimated his team had collected the equivalent of two-year's worth of data during the mission, enough for ten scientific papers, and said he "would have loved to have continued beyond 31 days".
+He estimated his team had collected the equivalent of two-years' worth of data during the mission, enough for ten scientific papers, and said he "would have loved to have continued beyond 31 days".